hienhuynh2026/PAN-casechallenge2/README.md

 - No auth/multi-tenant isolation (single-user local workflow)
 - Embedding vectors are stored in a JSON file, not a vector database (sufficient for ~100 jobs)
 - Learning resource links are curated/preset (~20 skills + role category hints); skills outside those maps get no links without a web search API

+## AI Disclosure

+**Did you use an AI assistant?** Yes.
+I used Claude Code (Copilot-style, powered by Claude Opus 4.6).

+**How did you verify the suggestions?**
+I tested the system in layers rather than relying on a single end-to-end demo.
+At the core level, I verified that the parser and scoring logic behaved as intended, including how the system reads resume sections, extracts work experience and projects, detects skills, and applies the rule-based guardrails for strong, borderline, weak, and keyword-stuffed resumes.
+The goal was to ensure the threshold measured real evidence and relevance, not just buzzword repetition.

+From there, I tested the main backend flows through API integration tests using Jest and Supertest, covering key endpoints such as resume parsing, profile creation, evaluation, dashboard generation, and gap analysis.
+These tests checked successful cases, validation errors, and fallback behavior.
+For example, I verified that candidates below the scoring threshold do not trigger unnecessary LLM calls, and that candidates who pass the gate receive deeper AI-generated feedback when the response is valid.

+I also deliberately tested failure scenarios to ensure resilience.
+I simulated malformed LLM JSON, markdown-wrapped JSON, API failures, and rate-limit conditions.
+In each case, the app was designed to fail gracefully by returning deterministic fallback output with clear status flags and reason fields rather than crashing or leaving the user with nothing.
+I additionally validated the SQLite persistence layer to confirm that profile data saved and loaded correctly across CRUD flows for work experience and projects.

+**Example of a suggestion I rejected or changed:**
+The AI initially proposed building the RAG pipeline using Groq for both evaluation and embeddings.
+I pushed back on this because Groq does not expose embedding endpoints at the free tier.
+I researched alternatives and determined that Gemini's `gemini-embedding-001` model fit the requirements; it supports batch embedding, has a generous free tier, and returns high-quality dense vectors suitable for cosine similarity retrieval.
+The final architecture uses Groq exclusively for LLM grading and gap summarization, and Gemini exclusively for semantic embeddings, with TF-IDF as the automatic fallback when Gemini is unavailable.

 ## Security Notes